ElTheScreeps/Pipeline_Max/README.md

 | max_val                   | OUT           | 1             | Valid data delivered                                                           |
 | max_rdy                   | IN            | 1             | Module is ready to accept data                                                 |
 | max_data                  | OUT           | DATA_WIDTH    | Data representing the maximum, DATA_WIDTH bits                                 |

+When the numbers are equal, the value 0 will be displayed on max_data

+How to use this files:

+1. Downlaod the files;
+2. Put them in a directory;
+3. Open Modelsim;
+4. Change directory to the directory who contain the files;
+5. Create a project and add the files;
+6. Compile the files and start stimulate.